jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### 1. Unregistered

 This is the default when starting a Server for the first time.
-Unregistered Servers are not listed by Directories, so only musicians who know your Server's address to will be able to connect to it.
-This is useful because Jamulus does not let you control who can connect to a Server.
+Unregistered Servers are not listed by Directories, so only musicians who know your Server's address can connect to it.

 **For information about running an Unregistered Server [see this guide](Unregistered-Servers).**